neurodevs/node-lsl/README.md

 ## Installation

 First, you need to install the C++ [liblsl](https://github.com/sccn/liblsl) library.
-On MacOS, you can use Homebrew to install it, as specified in the [documentation](https://github.com/sccn/liblsl?tab=readme-ov-file#getting-and-using-liblsl):
+On MacOS, you can use Homebrew to install it, as specified in its [documentation](https://github.com/sccn/liblsl?tab=readme-ov-file#getting-and-using-liblsl):

 `brew install labstreaminglayer/tap/lsl`